 Overview of the Individual Dashboard

 There are multiple sections of the report that give you an in-depth summary of your campaign.
-There are five sections - Dashboard, Summary, User Data, Submission, and Insights.
+There are six sections - Dashboard, Summary, User Data, Submissions, Insights and Click map.

 It looks like this: